SplendidDigital/flipnzee-analytics/README.md

 # Flipnzee Analytics

-# Flipnzee Analytics
+> **Transparent Website Analytics for WordPress**

-### Transparent Website Analytics for WordPress
+Flipnzee Analytics is an open-source WordPress plugin that securely connects with **Google Analytics 4** and **Google Search Console** to display verified website analytics using first-party data.

-Display verified Google Analytics 4 and Google Search Console insights directly on your WordPress website using secure first-party data.
+Designed for website owners, agencies, digital publishers, and online marketplaces, the plugin makes it easy to share authentic traffic and search performance metrics with visitors without exposing sensitive account access.

-Flipnzee Analytics is an open-source WordPress plugin that helps website owners selectively share authentic website analytics with visitors, advertisers, investors, and potential buyers.
-Instead of relying on third-party traffic estimates, the plugin connects directly to your own Google Analytics and Google Search Console properties to present trusted, verifiable insights.
+Unlike third-party traffic estimation tools, Flipnzee Analytics retrieves data directly from your own Google properties, helping build transparency and trust through verifiable analytics.
 ---

 **Highlights**